-Environmental Control Tech (HVAC&R) Home
+Environmental Control Technology (HVACR) Home

-The Environmental Control Technology Department (ECT) is a technical program offering the theoretical, technical, and problem- solving skills essential for employment in the HVACR industry.
-Students completing the curriculum can seek employment as refrigeration technicians, heating, ventilation, air conditioning technicians, and building engineers and technicians.
+Environmental Control Technology is a technical program offering the theoretical, technical, and problem- solving skills essential for employment in the heating, ventilation, air conditioning, and refrigeration industry.
+Students completing the suggested curriculum can seek employment as refrigeration technicians, heating, ventilation, air conditioning technicians, and building engineers and technicians.